6 Great Company Culture Videos to Help Improve Your Organization

 Key Takeaways

-It’s a great idea to use your employees in your videos, but make sure they’re just as comfortable as Priti is in Bumble’s video.
-Again, there’s the idea that she could be the recruit’s coworker—or given how satisfied she seems with her job, she could even represent the job candidate’s future.
+It’s a great idea to use your employees in your videos, but make sure they are comfortable having their image shared and enthusiastic about the experience.
+Again, there’s the idea that she could be the recruit’s coworker—or given how satisfied she seems with her job, she could even represent the job candidate’s future as an engaged employee at your company.
 That future looks appealing here.

 Show, Don’t Tell

-The best thing you can do for your company culture is show off exactly why your employees love to work for you.
-There are many ways to do that, but nothing offers as much space to explore the multiple facets of culture as a video.
-Of course, you have to have a culture worth showing off in the first place.
+The best thing you can do for your company culture is show off exactly why your employees love working for you.
+There are many ways to do that, but nothing offers as much space to explore the multiple facets of culture as a company culture video.
+Of course, you need to have a culture worth showing off in the first place.
 If you’ve put in the work to create one, the rest is easy.

 Just be sure to:

-And if you want to learn more about company culture and how to develop it, our definitive guide is the place to start.
+If you want to learn more about company culture and how to develop it, our definitive guide is the place to start.
+It’s the best way to curate a culture worth putting on video.